CodeLinaro-mirror/la_platform_external_chromiumos-config/proto/chromiumos/config/api/managing_hardware_design_configs.md

 ## Overview

-We need to define a process for
+We define a process for

-*   What causes us to make a new Hardware Design Configuration Id.
+*   Determining when to make a new Hardware Design Configuration Id.
 We will shorten this term to **DesignConfigId**.
     *   This is loosely analogous to the firmware sku concept in past projects
-*   How the factory knows which DesignConfigId to provision in hardware during device assembly
+*   How the factory provisions the correct DesignConfigId in hardware during device assembly

 ## Hardware System Features

-The current list of meaningful (to Google) system features lives in [hardware topology API](./hardware_topology.proto).
+The current list of meaningful (to Google) system features lives in the [hardware topology API](./hardware_topology.proto).
 For every meaningful hardware feature (e.g. cameras), we want to track all of the meaningful differences (e.g. “2 cameras” vs “1 camera”).
 Each meaningful variation of a